allspiritseve/selene/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Namesake

+Selene is the Greek goddess of the moon, and also happens to be a vampire from the excellent film Underworld:

 ![Selene](http://corykaufman.com/images/selene.png)